Covid-19 Information for Registration Programs.

 • All training equipment is setup prior to player’s arrival on the field.

-• Implement new curriculum promoting learning in an individual setting.
+• Implement new curriculum activities, encouraging individual learning where possible.
 (2)

 • Wear masks during the session when social distancing cannot be ensured.
 (7)